JB Pines

 A word of caution about the park: there are a lot of ATV and dirt bike riders on the trails.
 Listen for their motors and get ready to hop off the trail when they approach.
 If you have a hearing disability, come with a friend who can listen to their engines.

 High-tension wires border the park on the southwest side.
-Also a favorite area for the ATVs.
+Also a favorite area for ATVs.

 High Tension